dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 ---
-title: Understanding AI maturity level in organization, from zero to MLOps hero
+title: Understanding AI maturity level in organization, from zero to MLOps hero, from Data Scientist to Software Engineer
 authors:
 - Dmitrii Storozhenko
 date: '2023-01-09'